 Firstly, it’s not a lisp.
 A lisp is the pronunciation of a target sibilant which fails to realise the sibilance; it’s a sporadic phenomenon characteristic of an individual, not of a community.
 The most common lisp is dental, pronouncing “s” like “th”.
 Although hi-f sibilants typically have fronted articulation towards the teeth, they retain sibilance.

 Secondly, many gay men don’t have hi-f sibilants, and in fact are not linguistically distinct in any way from non-gay people.
 I don’t hear any “gay” features in Sir Elton John’s speech:

-Thirdly, hi-f sibilants are not associated in any way with gay women.
+Thirdly, hi-f sibilants are not associated with gay women.
 (The title of the satirical clip above refers relatively accurately to “gay man’s lisp”.)
-But – fourthly – women are just as capable as men of markedly fronting their sibilants.
+But – fourthly – “feminine” women are as capable as men of markedly fronting their sibilants.
 The various Kardashians seem to have hi-f sibilants:

 An example of a British “hi-f woman” is Amy Childs, the beautician from The Only Way Is Essex.
 Here she’s saying “Does it fit nice?
 I feel like a goddess.”